-He is Chairman of Credicorp Finance Pty Ltd, a Director of CUA Health Ltd, Credicorp Insurance Pty Ltd and CUA Management Pty Ltd. Paul is also a Director of the Business Council of Co-operatives and Mutuals Ltd and a Foundation Board member of Sacré Coeur, an independent Catholic girls’ school, where he currently serves as Chair of the Allocations and Investments Sub-committee.
+He is Chairman of Credicorp Finance Pty Ltd, a Director of CUA Health Ltd, Credicorp Insurance Pty Ltd and CUA Management Pty Ltd. Paul is also a Director of the Business Council of Co-operatives and Mutuals Ltd, a member of the Cuscal Client Advisory Committee and a Foundation Board member of Sacré Coeur, an independent Catholic girls’ school, where he currently serves as Chair of the Allocations and Investments Sub-committee.

 Outside of work, Paul spends his weekends training or competing in 50-100km ultra-marathon races with his wife.
 When they aren’t covering large distances by foot, Paul and his wife love to travel with their three teenage daughters.